Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 Attempting to disassemble the ray transfer matrix in 3D revealed that this approach may not work, documented in chapter [3.1](#31---explore-ray-transfer-matrix).
 I then switched to using the more traditional ray casting approach, treating rays as vectors in 3D.

-While I initially thought the difficulty would only come when I try to recurse the lights, it ended up arriving much earlier.
-I realized that directly sampling from the clear diameter will result in unevenness (illustrated by figure 3.3).
+While I initially thought the difficulty would only come when I try to recursively propagate the lights through the lens, it ended up arriving much earlier.
+It appears that directly sampling from the clear diameter $d$ will result in unevenness around the edges (illustrated by figure 3.3).
 To avoid that, the sample should be based on an ellipse in the plane perpendicular to the incident angle.

 The road to get that ellipse was quite difficult.
 I tried to do it step by step, first calculating the plane normal, then finding the plane equation, followed by finding the 2 coefficients for the ellipse.
 I also tried to use the different terms of the vectors to derive a direct expression of the ellipse, but it quickly got out of hand and out of page as well, some of the incredibly cumbersome equations can still be found in the snapshots.
 Later it occurred to me that with plane normal, line direction, a point on the line and a point on the plane, I could directly calculate the intersection and use triangle similarity to find the ellipse.
 Which finally ended my struggles that lasted for over over 2 days.

+This also led me to think: for me and for this project, the final implementation will be done by Python Numpy, which is fairly fast for matrix and array calculation.
+While it certainly will be good if I can simplify the calculations by disassembling a matrix element by element then eliminating certain terms, the time saved from these simplified calculations may not be fully justified by the time spent to derive them.

-This enabled me to proceed to try sampling on this ellipse.
-Somehow there is no established algorithm on this subject, but some people online mentioned to use area increment to decide how many sample points to put into a certain area.
+Anyways, finding the formula for the ellipse enabled me to proceed to try sampling on this ellipse.
+Somehow I found no established algorithm on this subject, but some people online mentioned to use area increment to decide how many sample points to put into a certain area.
 Eventually I derived a layered-based sample method and was able to produce a fairly even sampling (method will be added later since I finished this only on Saturday).

 <div align="center">
 	<img src="resources/J_02_PointsOnEllipse.png" width="280">